Learning how to format ebook chapters is easy once you know how to do it correctly.

 Check each one and change to Heading 2 if necessary.

-At the same time, remove any paragraph breaks before after it.
-These are line spaces you added with your return key.
+At the same time, remove any paragraph breaks before and after it.
+These are usually the line spaces you added with your return key.

 You can see these by clicking the button to view all non-printing characters.
 These will appear in blue.

 The next step is to begin each chapter on a new page.

 To do this, insert a page break after the last sentence of each chapter.